RYin4/AuthenticationAuthorizationWebApp/README.md

-# Authenication / Authorization Web Application
+# Authentication / Authorization Web Application

 ### Purpose
 To provide users a web application that can perform the following actions: